opopovych/car_service_app/README.md

 - All users registered through the common available endpoint POST: /auth/registration will have the default role USER.
 13. Tests were written using Testcontainers for repository-level, Mockito for service-level, and MockMvc for controller-level.
 14. Finally, Docker was integrated for easy application deployment (for access to private information such as JWT_SECRET and BOT_TOKEN, please contact me at bohdan.sosunovych@gmail.com).

+### HOW TO RUN APP
+- Clone this project from GitHub
+- Install Postman for sending requests
+- Create an empty database using a local installation of MySQL
+- Open the project in your preferred Integrated Development Environment.
+Locate the application.properties and liquibase.properties in the project.
+It should contain the database connection settings.
+Enter the appropriate values in the appropriate fields.
+- Configure the Stripe API (read below how)
+- Configure Docker (read below how)
+- Run project by running the command "docker-compose up"!